NBKRedSpy/UnityDebugModeInstall/README.md

 # Unity Debugging
-This is my personal notes of how to get Unity Debugging to work.
+These are my personal notes of how to get Unity Debugging to work.

 The commonly suggested doc is the dnSpy version [here](https://github.com/dnSpy/dnSpy), but it talks about mono and hacked builds, which is not longer correct.